unusualcodeorg/goserve/README.md

 }
 ```

+## Go Microservices Architecture using goserve
+`goserve` also provides `micro` package to build REST API microservices.
+Find the microservices version of this blog service project at [github.com/unusualcodeorg/gomicro](https://github.com/unusualcodeorg/gomicro)

 ## Find this project useful ? :heart:
 * Support it by clicking the :star: button on the upper right of this page. :v: